metagentools/VStrains/README.md

 5. [Feedback and bug reports](#sec5)</br>

 <a name="sec1"></a>
-# About Tool
+# About vsAware

 TODO

 <a name="sec2"></a>
 # Installation

-Tool requires a 64-bit Linux system or Mac OS and python (supported versions are python3: 3.2 and higher),
+vsAware requires a 64-bit Linux system or Mac OS and python (supported versions are python3: 3.2 and higher),

 <a name="sec2.1"></a>
 ## Quick Install (**recommended**)

 Install [(mini)conda](https://conda.io/miniconda.html) as a light-weighted package management tool.
-Run following commands to initialize&setup the conda environment for tool
+Run following commands to initialize&setup the conda environment for vsAware

 ```bash
 # add channels